 Been tapped by a buddy to do Best Man duties at his upcoming wedding?
 You’re in the right spot.
 Brides Magazine says Lexington is one of the “20 Best Bachelor Party Destinations for Any Groom.”
-We took their suggestions and added a few of our own to help you and the boys put together one last (wholesome) hurrah for the groom-to-be.
+We've put together our best bachelor spots to help you and the boys have an unforgettable hurrah for the groom-to-be.
 If you want to take a walk on the wild side, Lexington can certainly accommodate you.
-We don’t judge.
-You’ll just have to figure that part out on your own.
+We don't judge.

 Where to Stay